 It is free to apply.
 Most applicants are required to complete an online application form using a computer, tablet or smartphone.
 There are paper forms available from the Home Office if you are unable to complete the online form.
 It does not matter whether you use the online form or the paper form, either way the Home Office application checks three things: (1) your identity, (2) your residence in the UK and (3) any criminal record you may have.

 The application asks for your basic information (name, nationality, contact details, national insurance number) and you have to confirm your identity and nationality using your passport (for applicants of all nationalities) or national ID card (if you are an EEA / Swiss applicant).
 To do this you have the following options:

-If you have a passport or a national ID card with a biometric chip, but you do not have a newer Android device, you can go to one of the locations listed by the Home Office to scan your document.
+- If you have a passport or a national ID card with a biometric chip, but you do not have a newer Android or iPhone, you can go to one of the locations listed by the Home Office to scan your document.

 As part of the application you have to upload a digital photo of yourself.

 Residence in the UK

 You have to prove your residence in the UK and the simplest way for many people to do so will be by providing your National Insurance Number (‘NiNo’).
 The application will check your NINO against the HMRC and DWP government department databases to see if you have been resident in the UK.
 These checks will only cover the past 6 YEARS and so if there are gaps in NINO records or you do not have a NINO (for example if you are under 16 years old), you may need to provide additional documents (such as utility bills or bank statements), to show that you are living in the UK.
 You can scan and upload your supporting documents during your online application.
 If you are applying for “Pre-Settled Status” because you have not lived in the UK for 5 years, then your ‘NiNo’ or documentary evidence must show that you have been living in the UK at some point in the last 6 months.